gabrielkg/creamcar/README.md

 # creamcar
-Assigns a class to alignments made with blat alignment tool.
+Assigns a class to alignments made with the blat alignment tool (http://www.kentinformatics.com/).

 For example it converts the following lines of blat output for a given sequence: